 I understand that Zestiria is one of the weaker entries in the Tales series, but even FFVIIR, though an audio/visual prime AAA experience, in terms of gameplay and even storytelling felt like it was several notches behind the aforementioned titles, and even behind games like The Last of Us.

 I am not alone on this sentiment, FFVIIR holds an 87 metacritic rating.
 A good score, but far below the top games of this era, and a far cry from FFIX’s 94 rating.
 It seems that action RPGs were destined to age better as technology evolved.
 The Legend of Zelda: Breath of Wild made a successful transition into the open world genre, a genre that has been traditionally dominated by western developers.

 Dark Souls and Dark Souls 3 are certified masterpieces in level and game design.
 Japan has talent, and its developers are still innovating and pushing gameplay boundaries in many games.
 Sadly, said talent isn’t making traditional JRPGs anymore.

-Those 8 years were filled with an astronomically high number of JRPGs that took the center stage during the 32-64 bit era.
+Those 8 years were filled with an astronomically high number of Japanese Role-Playing Games that took the center stage during the 32-64 bit era.
 Collecting 32-bit RPGs remains a – sometimes expensive – hobby of mine, I still feel those games have a special quality and mystique to them.
-And so, we close out this in depth analysis saluting the great RPG series that were lost during the twilight of the genre, here is for the Suikodens, Wild Arms, Grandias, and Lunars of the world.
+And so, we close out this ‘in depth’ analysis saluting the great RPG series’ that were lost during the twilight of the genre.
+Here is for the Suikodens, Wild Arms, Grandias, and Lunars of the world.
 You will never be forgotten.